franzholz/transactor/README.md

 Set the compatibility mode (basic.compatibility) to 0 for the new API.
 Older extension versions might need the old API and a 1 here.

+The old API is deprecated and will be removed in 2024.

 Since version 0.9.0 the transactor extension contains a middleware, which payment extensions can use for dealing with a gateway instant message after the payment.